letsencrypt/website/content/en/docs/integration-guide.md

 # Supported Key Algorithms

-Let's Encrypt accepts RSA keys that are 2048, 3072, or 4096 bits in length and P-256 or P-384 ECDSA keys.
-That's true for both account keys and certificate keys.
-You can't reuse an account key as a certificate key.
+For ACME accounts, Let's Encrypt accepts RSA keys that are 2048 bits in length, and ECDSA keys using the P-256, P-384, and P-521 named curves.
+For certificate public keys, Let's Encrypt accepts RSA keys that are 2048, 3072, or 4096 bits in length, and ECDSA keys using the P-256, P-384, and P-521 named curves.
+You cannot reuse an account key as a certificate key.

 Our recommendation is to serve a dual-cert config, offering an RSA certificate by default, and a (much smaller) ECDSA certificate to those clients that indicate support.